 My daughter hates her hair.
 Several of my friends hate their hair, too.
 Why?
 Because it tends to frizz!
 We're not talking afro style frizz here, or even anything remotely close, but when his hair is supposed to be smooth and soft, even the smallest amount of curl can be frustrating.
 While I will not suggest that can cure their problems, having had my share of frizzes collected some good advice through the years and hopefully, after them, you'll soon be experiencing frizz-free days, too. * NOT wash my hair every day While you may feel that your hair is dirty, if not washed every morning while showering, others are very unlikely to notice.

 Only oily hair shows signs of being unwashed after a day and frizzy hair is rarely fat.
 On the contrary, the fact that you are removing the natural oils of your hair is the most likely cause of your problem frizz.
 Let your hair for 3-4 days after each wash. * Conditioner DO Try to find and use a moisturizing conditioner after every wash.
-It's really worth paying a little more than a good quality conditioner and if you can not afford both a good shampoo and a good conditioner, put extra money in the air.
-Gain insight and clarity with john marlow san francisco. * It gives your hair a hot oil intensive treatment about once every third wash (if you're sticking to guide washing 3-4 days), use an intensive conditioner on your hair.
+It's really worth paying a little more than a good quality conditioner and if you can not afford both a good shampoo and a good conditioner, put extra money in the air. * It gives your hair a hot oil intensive treatment about once every third wash (if you're sticking to guide washing 3-4 days), use an intensive conditioner on your hair.
 This will help replace natural oils that your hair has lost due to abrasive cleaners shampoo and hair exposed to the elements (sun, wind, etc).